openUC2/UC2-Motorized-XYZ-Micromanipulator/README.md

 ### Additional parts
 This is used in the current version of the setup

+**Attention** The overall part becomes a bit wobelly if printed with PLA -> choose 100% infill.
+Additionally, you can add 3 standard glassslides (1.5mm thickness) as an additional linear bearing that supports the linear motion of the first stepper motor.
+We will give an updated image soon.

 | #        | Name                                   | URL                                                                                                                                                                                                                                                       | Price | Quantity |
 | -------- | -------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- | -------- |